newhouseb/clownfish/README.md

-# Structural Alignment of LLMs with ControLogits
+# Structural Alignment of LLMs
 Circa March 27, 2023.
 Ben Newhouse

 *TL;DR: Constrained Decoding with a Streaming JSON Schema Parser is Neat*